JaviGnlzzz/jav_menu/README.md

 # Getting Started

 * Setting up
+    *Download the resource

     * Go to your server files

     * Drop the resource

-    * Start it in your server.cfg - ensure jav_menu:
+    * Start it in your server.cfg - ensure jav_menu

 # Making menus